Hard-Boiled Eggs in the Oven

 Allow them to sit for 10 minutes to stop the baking process.
 Peel and eat or use as desired.

-I rate everything I bake on a scale of 1-4 with 4 being the best and these Hard-Boiled Eggs in the Oven earned 4 rolling pins!
+I rate everything I bake on a scale of 1-4 with 4 being the best.
+These Hard-Boiled Eggs in the Oven earned a whopping 4 rolling pins!
 SO easy peasy!!!

 Whoa, that wasn’t easy to write.
 I HATE THOSE!!!!
 And it takes forever to unwrap the egg!
 SO not fair!
 And it really does deter me from boiling eggs because it’s just so dang frustrating.

 So, pot of water, you’ve met your match and you’ve done been retired.
 No more top-of-the-stove egg cooking for this girl.
 No siree.
 I’m sticking to the BAKED method!
-Maybe they should be referred to as Hard Baked Eggs.
+(Maybe they should be referred to as Hard Baked Eggs?)

-The only thing that I noticed that was different than boiling them was that on a few of them were brown spots.
+The only thing that I noticed that was different than boiling them was that there were just a few small brown spots on some of the eggs.
 Were they burn spots from sitting in the muffin tin?
-Could be – well, at least that’s my guess anyway.
+Could be. . . well, at least that’s my guess anyway.